Daily High to Daily Low: Is It Safe to Buy Citigroup Inc. (C)?

 C’s Market Performance

-C stocks went up by 1.74% for the week, with a monthly drop of -2.73% and a quarterly performance of -0.52%, while its annual performance rate touched 68.71%.
-The volatility ratio for the week stands at 2.38% while the volatility levels for the past 30 days are set at 2.10% for Citigroup Inc..
-The simple moving average for the period of the last 20 days is 1.18% for C stocks with a simple moving average of 2.63% for the last 200 days.
+C stocks went down by 0.00% for the week, with a monthly drop of -0.18% and a quarterly performance of 1.09%, while its annual performance rate touched 63.86%.
+The volatility ratio for the week stands at 2.00% while the volatility levels for the past 30 days are set at 2.13% for Citigroup Inc..
+The simple moving average for the period of the last 20 days is 1.46% for C stocks with a simple moving average of 2.18% for the last 200 days.

 Analysts’ Opinion of C